mactul/powermake/examples.md

     # The flags that are unknown by PowerMake will be passed untranslated.
     config.add_c_cpp_flags("-Wall", "-Wextra", "-fanalyzer")

-    # This will remove precedent optimization flags and put the optimization level to the equivalent of -Oz on GCC.
+    # This will remove previous optimization flags and put the optimization level to the equivalent of -Oz on GCC.
     # PowerMake already set the optimization to -Og when compiling in debug mode and to -O3 when compiling in release mode.
     config.set_optimization("-Oz")